pillarjs/csrf/README.md

 passed around base-64 encoded and that this length refers to the underlying bytes, not the length of the base-64 string.
 Defaults to `18` bytes.

+##### hashAlgorithm

+The algorithm to be used in generating hash digests. "*The algorithm is dependent on the available algorithms supported by the version of OpenSSL on the platform*" ([see Node crypto.createHash documentation](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm_options))

 #### tokens.create(secret)

 Create a new CSRF token attached to the given `secret`.
 The `secret` is a